drewbarontini/tmcss-slides/book.md

 }
 ```

-*Raise your hand if you've done something like this before.
-DO NOT be ashamed.
-It's an unfortunate part of our jobs, but it's inevitable.*

 These "magic numbers" are best to avoid, but they are generally hard to completely remove from your code.
 However, when you do use them, make sure to document it.